Jimdo Shop Review 2023: The Best Way to Create an Online Store?

-Jimdo is a Hamburg-based company that provides a range of software solutions, including a website builder that we at EXPERTE.com also reviewed.
-In our opinion, the company's site builder achieves an excellent balance between ease of use on the one hand, and versatility/functionality on the other, making the solution particularly appealing to beginners.
+Jimdo ⇱ is a Hamburg-based company that provides a range of software solutions, including a site builder that we also reviewed.
+In our opinion, the company's website builder offers an excellent balance between ease of use and versatility/functionality, making it particularly appealing to beginners.
 In this review, we'll assess whether Jimdo's ecommerce solution does the same.

 2 editors with an AI-supported option for beginners

 Fast support response time

 Few details about the features included in each package

 Limited product management